opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 two types differ with respect to how adjascent coordinates should be connected (i.e., edges).
 Among other things, this affects how area, length, and distance between elements are defined.
-A precise definition of the edge interpretation of all Geometry types of which we are aware can found in the widely adopted ["OpenGIS Implementation Specification for Geographic information - Simple feature access - Part 1: Common architecture"](https://www.opengeospatial.org/standards/sfa):
+A precise definition of the edge interpretation of all Geometry types of which we are aware can be found in the widely adopted ["OpenGIS Implementation Specification for Geographic information - Simple feature access - Part 1: Common architecture"](https://www.opengeospatial.org/standards/sfa):

 > **simple feature** feature with all geometric attributes described piecewise